Asset Limits For Medicaid

 You can spend your money outright on debt or physical items like jewelry.
 Debt repayment is ideal since it reduces liabilities and may decrease monthly payments.
 However, something like jewelry or art can still contribute to your wealth without impacting your health care.

-Alternatively, you can purchase exempt services like final expense insurance.
+Alternatively, you can purchase exempt services, such as final expense insurance.
 This allocates money to your future end-of-life care and estate to guarantee your final expenses are covered while reducing your current liquid assets.

-Be aware that Medicaid has a look-back period that evaluates all asset transfers you and your spouse made over a five-year period prior to Medicaid application.
+Be aware that Medicaid has a look-back period that evaluates all asset transfers you and your spouse made over five years before the Medicaid application.
 Penalties may apply to any gifted transfers of assets sold below market value.

 Alternative state assistance

 States, counties, and municipalities often manage additional social services that may support your financial and medical needs.
-Contact your local health and human services department to explore non-Medicaid support options government and nonprofit agencies provide.
+Contact your local health and human services department to explore non-Medicaid support options provided by government and nonprofit agencies.

 Provided services may include: